How to get rid of Acne Scars?

 Atrophic Acne Scars

 Atrophic means there has been a loss of collagen in the underlying dermis, appearing as an indent in the skin.
-This is highlighted with indirect light angled across the skin.
-These scars require increasing collagen or filler into the dermis to return smooth skin surface.
+Atrophic scars are highlighted with indirect light angled across the skin.
+These injuries require increasing collagen or filler into the dermis to return smooth skin surface.

 Tethered scars are attached to the underlying muscle.
 When you animate, the scar pulls to the attached site.
 Tethered acne scars require surgical procedures such as subcision.